ItsIrv/quvel-kit/docs/backend/tenant-configuration.md

 Configuration values have different visibility levels defined in the `TenantConfigVisibility` enum:

 - `PUBLIC` - Exposed all the way to the browser window level with window.**TENANT_CONFIG**
-- `PROTECTED` - Exposed down to the SSR server level, saved in src-ssr/services/TenantCache
+- `PROTECTED` - Exposed down to the SSR server level, saved in src-ssr/services/TenantCache.ts
 - `PRIVATE` - Never exposed, for internal backend use only

+### Frontend Integration

+The tenant configuration system integrates with the frontend through the `TenantCacheService` in `src-ssr/services/TenantCache.ts`.
+This service:

+- Caches tenant configurations for performance
+- Normalizes configuration between backend and frontend formats
+- Handles tenant resolution by domain
+- Supports configuration inheritance from parent tenants
+- Provides configuration to the SSR server and client-side application

 ## Key Components